 We did some digging and found that on July 25th, the city entered into a license agreement with Kildare Estate property owner Dwight Wright.
 The property is subject to city right-of-way down the east boundary of the property along Kildare Street.
 The agreement indicates Wright submitted a formal request to the city council which granted him the ability to construct a fence along the city right-of-way in order to ‘secure the property and prevent trespassing.’

-The Wright family has the city’s blessing to construct the fence as stipulated in the survey map along the boundary of the 1.14 acre lot.
+Wright has the city’s blessing to construct the fence as stipulated in the survey map along the boundary of the 1.14 acre lot.
 But what about what some describe as the structure’s ‘abominable’ height?

 Another viewer wrote she felt the fence was ‘way too tall for the city’s code.’